dalbergasia/Covid-19-Model/README.md

 | **Days for which a person with severe symptoms remains infectious before recovery or death** | 20 |
 | **Days before a recovered person re-contracts the virus** | 30 (unused) |

-- ****** Dynamic features** are those disease features that also depend on community circumstances and can be heavily influenced by the way in which communities and governments respond to CoVID-19.
+- **Dynamic features** are those disease features that also depend on community circumstances and can be heavily influenced by the way in which communities and governments respond to CoVID-19.
 We identify 3 such features:

--
   - **Number of exposures caused by infectious people with mild or no symptoms:** This is disease&#39;s basic reproduction rate for people showing mild symptoms, and can be influenced by community customs, population density, lockdowns, social-distancing, personal hygiene and usage of masks

--
   - **Number of exposures caused by infectious people with severe symptoms:** People showing severe symptoms may naturally have a higher disease reproduction rate, however they may also be easily identifiable.
 With a good quarantine mechanism in place, such people can be easily separated from the population, lowering their disease reproduction rate

--
   - **Percentage of infectious people with severe symptoms who recover:** This will depend on a community&#39;s comorbidity factors (e.g. high diabetes prevalence) and access to healthcare

 Dynamic nature of these features along with model&#39;s high sensitivity towards them2 implies that values estimated in one location may not be used in another, and only measurements made in local and current context can provide reliable forecasts.